Rapid Application Development toolkit for building Administrative Web Applications

 $array['List User'] = 'List User';

-The fifth section is for field labels.
+The fourth section is for field labels.
 These are defined in your various screen structure files, and in your native language each key will probably be the same as the value.
 Even though it may seem to be wasted effort, the real benefit comes when creating a copy of the text in a different language as all the text your require can be found in a single place.

 // field labels for subsystem MENU